IBM/cp4waiops-samples/uninstall/README.md

 # Uninstall Cloud Pak for Watson AIOps

 The scripts provided here can be used to uninstall Cloud Pak for Watson AIOps and delete resources created by it.

 Note: For uninstall scripts v3.x, the script includes optionally uninstalling the IBM Automation Foundation (IAF).
 IAF is the common layer shared by multiple Cloud Paks.
 IAF has been removed from CP4WAIOPS v4.1 and up.

+## Deprecation Notice

+**The uninstall script support has been deprecated starting from version 4.13.**

+For Cloud Pak for Watson AIOps version 4.13 and later, please refer to the [official IBM documentation](https://www.ibm.com/docs/en/cloud-paks/cloud-pak-watson-aiops) for the latest uninstall procedures and best practices.

 ## Prereqs
 - You need to have OC CLI installed